lokszechung/digital-futures-address-book-challenge/docs/domain-models-test-plan.md

 6. As a user, I want to be able to search for a contact by name, so I can find a particular contact.
    - Searching for a name that exists returns that contact ✓
    - Searching for a name that doesn't exist throws a UserNotFoundException ✓
-   - SearchContact throws IllegalArgumentException when input is null ✓
+   - searchContact throws IllegalArgumentException when input is null ✓
-   - SearchContact throws IllegalArgumentException when input is empty ✓
+   - searchContact throws IllegalArgumentException when input is empty ✓
-7. As a user, I want to be able to search for a contact by name and have the results displayed, so I can view a contact.
-8. As a user, I want to be able to remove a contact, so I can...
+7. As a user, I want to be able to remove a contact, so I can...
+   - removeContact removes contact from the AddressBook ✓
+   - removeContact throws IllegalArgumentException when contact is null ✓
-9. As a user, I want to be able to edit a contact's details, so I can update any changes.
+8. As a user, I want to be able to edit a contact's details, so I can update any changes.
+   - Contact setName throws IllegalArgumentException when name is null ✓
+   - Contact setName throws IllegalArgumentException when name is empty ✓
+   - Contact setName throws IllegalArgumentException when name is not of valid pattern ✓
+   - Contact setPhone throws IllegalArgumentException when phone is null ✓
+   - Contact setPhone throws IllegalArgumentException when phone is empty ✓
+   - Contact setPhone throws IllegalArgumentException when phone is not of valid pattern ✓
+   - Contact setEmail throws IllegalArgumentException when email is null ✓
+   - Contact setEmail throws IllegalArgumentException when email is empty ✓
+   - Contact setEmail throws IllegalArgumentException when email is not of valid pattern ✓
-10. As an address book, I do not want to allow duplicate phone numbers or emails, so that errors do not occur.
+9. As an address book, I do not want to allow duplicate phone numbers or emails, so that errors do not occur.
-11. As a user, I want to be able to view all contacts in the address book
+10. As a user, I want to be able to view all contacts in the address book
-12. As a user, I want to be able to interact with my address book using a console interface.
+11. As a user, I want to be able to interact with my address book using a console interface.
+12. As a user, I want to be able to search for a contact by name and have the results displayed, so I can view a contact.

 ## Class Diagrams